 ACCESS: Very difficult.
 Occasional flights from Rarotonga.
 Occasional boats from Samoa

-Air Rarotonga have flights to the island, but you need to check with when (or if) they're operating as services depend on having enough passengers and enough fuel at the destination for the return journey.
+Air Rarotonga sometimes has flights to the island, but you need to check when (or if) they're operating as services depend on having enough passengers and enough fuel at the destination for the return journey.
 As the flights are occasional, you could have to stay for weeks before being able to return to Rarotonga.
 There are also occasional boat services from Samoa which is nearer, but there's no air service from there

 Tourism is non-existent.
 According to one very rare visitor "the people on Pukapuka are friendly, generous and peaceful".
 Life revolves around the sea and Pukapukan people live within a beautifully ordered and ancient raui system.
 This allows them to leave their normal home villages and re-inhabit a customary village site in another part of the island, to live, plant and fish.
 The island is also facing electricity supply problems.
 Solar panels should provide a 24x7 service but on-going issues issues mean that is often disrupted.
 The future of the island is also under serious threat from climate change

 Photo: Ewan Smith, Air Rarotonga

 Culture and traditions like palm weaving have remained unchanged for centuries.
-And even with the arrival of an irregular air service, the island's unlikely to be overwhelmed with tourists.
+And even with the arrival of a very irregular air service, the island's unlikely to be overwhelmed with tourists.
 The five hour flight from Rarotonga is scheduled to operate only once every six weeks or so, but it rarely does these days because of fuel shortages on the island.
 The airport is about an hour's boat trip from the main settlement of Wale

 "Wale remains the same, just a few more cellular phones, more youth playing candy crush and using the flashlight from the mobile to catch kaveau or coconut crabs.
 The roosters still crow every morning, the men have been playing toto, the game of throwing sticks every afternoon on the main sandy road, Ngake village is out at Motu Ko, and the kids splash in the lagoon as the sun sets over Yato point"